-The 2016 Session of Camp Thespis will be held at Camp Angelos (near Corbett, OR) August 8-10.
+The 2018 Session of Camp Thespis will be held at Camp Tamarack near Sisters, August 10-12.
 Troupes register online, but there is paperwork involved.

 Click here for Code of Conduct and Medical Forms (you will duplicate one for each person attending).